bhupathisaiprasad/automation_practice/README.md

 # automation_practice
-This repository consists of automation practice code that are asked in most of the interview process
+This repository consists of automation questions using selenium with java that are asked in most of the interview process